basia-karwowska/university/README.md

 # university
-This repository contains examples of code samples and projects made throughout the university.
+This repository contains examples of code and projects created throughout the university.